Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Mary Aldridge was born in 1838 and Martha in 1847 in Maidenhead, Berkshire to James Aldridge, a grocer, and his wife Mary Ann.

-In 1841, three-year-old Mary is living with her parents and siblings, James, Charlotte, Ellen, and baby Edward in Folly Hill, Maidenhead, Berkshire.
+In 1841 Mary aged 3 was living with her parents and siblings, James, Charlotte, Ellen, and baby Edward in Folly Hill, Maidenhead, Berkshire.

-By 1851, thirteen-year-old Mary is working as a housemaid and barmaid for Charles Druce, in Boyne Hill, Maidenhead.
-Four-year-old Martha is living with her parents and siblings, Ellen, Edward and Thomas in Folly Hill, Maidenhead.
+By 1851, Mary aged 13 was working as a housemaid and barmaid for Charles Druce, in Boyne Hill, Maidenhead.
+Martha aged 4 was living with her parents and siblings, Ellen, Edward and Thomas in Folly Hill, Maidenhead.

-In 1861 Mary is working as a housemaid for the Robeson family in Fifield, Berkshire.
-Thirteen-year-old Martha is working as a general servant for Julius and Ann Neve, drapers of Maidenhead.
+In 1861 Mary was working as a housemaid for the Robeson family in Fifield, Berkshire.
+Martha is working as a general servant for Julius and Ann Neve, drapers of Maidenhead.

-1871 and Mary is working as a general domestic servant for the Druce family in London.
-Martha has returned home to Castle Hill in Maidenhead to live with her widowed mother Mary Ann and her elder brother Edward a gardener, where she is making a living as a dress maker.
+1871 and Mary was working as a general domestic servant for the Druce family in London.
+Martha has returned home to Castle Hill in Maidenhead to live with her widowed mother Mary Ann and her elder brother Edward a gardener, where she was making a living as a dressmaker.

-1881 and Mary is working as a parlour maid for the Stenning family in Marylebone, London.
-Martha is still living with her mother and elder brother in Castle Hill, Maidenhead.
+1881 and Mary was working as a parlour maid for the Stenning family in Marylebone, London.
+Martha was still living with her mother and elder brother in Castle Hill, Maidenhead.
 Living with the family at that time is Mary and Martha's widowed sister Ellen.

-1891, Mary is boarding at the home of Peter Mortlock, Fern Cottage, Boyne Hill, Maidenhead.
-Martha is helping to look after her elderly mother Mary Ann and run the sweet shop her mother keeps, along with her elder brother, Edward.
-Sadly, Mary Ann was to pass away in on 22nd August 1894.
+In 1891, Mary was boarding at the home of Peter Mortlock, Fern Cottage, Boyne Hill, Maidenhead.
+Martha was helping to look after her elderly mother Mary Ann and run the sweet shop her mother kept, along with her elder brother, Edward.
+Sadly, Mary Ann Sr was to pass away on 22nd August 1894.
 On 29th August 1894, the Maidenhead Advertiser carried the following announcement:

 "Aldridge- August 22nd, at 2 Castle Hill, Maidenhead, Mary Ann, widow of the late Mr. James Aldridge, aged 89 years."